 - Management and measurement: Integration tests are running as part of a regular continuous deployment stage in a pipeline where failures block the promotion of the build.

 - Optimization: Failures in deployment or end-to-end tests are reviewed for root cause and lead to additional lower level tests.

-One of the companies produced “integration” tests for every component – which were clearly component tests.
-“Integration testing” has been such a generic term that companies often use it to mean component or API testing.
+One of the companies produced “integration” tests for every component — which were clearly component tests.
+“Integration testing” has become such a generic term that companies often use it to mean component or API testing.
 We distinguish here because the investment size is different.
-You’ll want component/API tests to cover all your positive, boundary and negative cases.
+You’ll want component / API tests to cover all your positive, boundary and negative cases.
 That can be a lot of tests, but because other components are mocked, they run quickly.

 You only need integration tests to validate communication between components and resource contention.
 These tests must have real (not mocked) instances of to the components being tested in an environment that is close to production.
 That means there are fewer tests needed, but they take a longer to run.

 One company had two databases that had to be kept in sync and where a complicated workflow was needed to describe the state for each.
 In this case, more integration tests than usual were needed — they needed both data merge testing and to test all the paths using a finite state model.

 Copyright © 2019, All Rights Reserved by Bill Hodghead, shared under creative commons license 4.0